bertolo1988/dcf-chrome-extension/README.md

 ## Install

-* Download the code by pressing the green button on top of this page and unzip it in your drive
+* [Download the latest release here](https://github.com/bertolo1988/dcf-chrome-extension/releases) and unzip it in your drive

 * Go to [chrome://extensions/](chrome://extensions/)